 If you can't wait that long and want the smell to go away quickly, try using odor eliminators from the market.
-There's Febreze fabric classic odor eliminator that works well with all kinds of bag.
+There's Febreze fabric classic odor eliminator that works well with all kinds of bags.
 Just spray it inside the bag and the smell will fade away within minutes.

 Better still, for those who love a home remedy tip, you don't need to go outside at all.
 Just apply some baking powder inside the bag and leave it overnight.
-The powder will absorb any moisture, thereby reducing foul smell.
+The powder will absorb any moisture, thereby reducing the foul smell.
 However, this may leave some temporary marks inside the bag as some traces of white powder might be present.

 One of our dear customers, Elsa Riverdale, who was facing the same problem, sent us another awesome tip to ward off any unpleasant odor.
-She pointed out that if you have any fragrance oil like lemon, jasmine or lavender in your house, you can take few drops of it, apply it on a soft piece of cloth or tissue paper and mildly rub it on all sections of the bag.
+She pointed out that if you have any fragrance oil like lemon, jasmine, or lavender in your house, you can take few drops of it, apply it on a soft piece of cloth or tissue paper and mildly rub it on all sections of the bag.
 This masks the bad odor and brings out a fresh, lovely fragrance from the bag.